drearypill/startup/README.md

 - **Application elements** - Used good contrast and whitespace
 - **Application text content** - Consistent fonts
 - **Application images** - Made a cute lil border for the image

+## JavaScript deliverable

+For this deliverable I made my application functional for the user to input variable assignments which then update the equation.

+- **login** - When you click the login button it stores the username takes you to the lobby page.
+- **database** - Displayed the user scores of games.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+Example data for opponents will later be from database
+- **WebSocket** - I used delays to asynchronously simulate the opponent's moves.
+This will be replaced with WebSocket messages later.
+- **application logic** - The cpu is currently just picking a random square to play against you with a slight delay.